afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 <hr>

 ## Problems:
+1. Implement a program that determines and displays the number of unique characters in a string entered by the user.
+For example, `Hello, World!` has 10 unique characters while `zzz` has only one unique character.
+	- Use only dictionaries to solve this problem.
+	- Use only sets to solve this problem.
+	- Which solution would you prefer?

-1. Morse Code Translator: Morse code is an encoding scheme that uses dashes and dots to represent numbers and letters.
+2. Morse Code Translator: Morse code is an encoding scheme that uses dashes and dots to represent numbers and letters.
 Implement a program that uses a dictionary to store the mapping from letters and numbers to Morse code.
 Your program should read a message from the user.
 Then it should translate each character in the message to its mapping code.
 	- Put a space between translated character.

-Example: `Hello` is translated into `.... . .-.. .-.. --- `.
+Example: `Hello` is translated into .... . .-.. .-.. ---

-	- Put a 2 spaces when there is a space in the original message.
+	- [todo: finalise what should be between words?]Put a 2 spaces when there is a space in the original message.
+Example: `Hello World` is translated into

-Example: `Hello World` is translated into ```.... . .-.. .-.. ---	   .-- --- .-. .-.. -..```.
+.... . .-.. .-.. ---	   .-- --- .-. .-.. -...

 	- Your program should print a proper error message if there is no mapping for specific characters.